Staff Information

 14. Preferences and procedures regarding settlement.

-Parties who reach a settlement to resolve an entire case shall promptly notify the Court by filing a “Notice of Settlement.”
-Thereafter, in accordance with Local Rule 68.1, the Parties must file an agreed stipulation under Rule 41(a)(1)(A)(ii), described above, or submit an agreed order of dismissal under E.D.
-Tenn.
-ECF Rule 4.8.
+Parties who reach a settlement to resolve an entire action shall promptly notify the Court by filing a “Notice of Settlement.”
+Thereafter, in accordance with Local Rule 68.1, the Parties must file a stipulation of dismissal signed by all parties who have appeared under Federal Rule of Civil Procedure 41(a)(1)(A)(ii), described in more detail above.

 15. General approach to settlement in non-jury cases and use of magistrate judges.

 Judge Crytzer encourages the use of mediation and other alternative dispute resolution methods to efficiently resolve cases.
-Magistrate judges may be involved on a case-by-case basis.
+A Magistrate judge may be involved on a case-by-case basis.

 Preferences Specific to a Criminal Case